 Japanese texts can break lines almost everywhere, in contrast with alphabetic texts can break lines only between words (or use hyphenation).
 Hence, pTEX's input processor is modified so that a line-break after a Japanese character doesn't emit a space.
 However, there is no way to customize the input processor of LuaTEX, other than to hack its CWEB-source.
-All a macro package can do is to modify an input line before when LuaTEX begin to process it, inside the process\input\buffer callback.
+All a macro package can do is to modify an input line before when LuaTEX begin to process it, inside the process_input_buffer callback.

-Hence, in LuaTEX-ja, a comment letter (we reserve U+FFFFF for this purpose) will be appended to an input line, if this line ends with a Japanese character.
-One might jump to a conclusion that the treatment of a line-break by pTEX and that of LuaTEX-ja are totally same, however they are different in the respect that LuaTEX-ja's judgement whether a comment letter will be appended the line is done before the line is actually processed by LuaTEX.
+Hence, in LuaT_EX-ja, a comment letter (we reserve U+FFFFF for this purpose) will be appended to an input line, if this line ends with a Japanese character.1 One might jump to a conclusion that the treatment of a line-break by pT_EX and that of LuaT_EX-ja are totally same, however they are different in the respect that LuaT_EX-ja's judgment whether a comment letter will be appended the line is done before the line is actually processed by LuaT_EX.

 Figure 1 shows an example of this situation; the command at the first line marks most of Japanese characters as 'non-Japanese characters'.
-In other words, from that command onward, the letter ' $\mathfrak{B}$ ' will be treated as an alphabetic character by LuaTEX-ja.
-Then, it is natural to have a space between ' $\mathfrak{B}$ ' and 'y' in the output, where the actual output in the figure does not so.
-This is because ' $\mathfrak{B}$ ' is considered a Japanese character by LuaTEX-ja does the decision whether U+FFFFF will be added to the input line 2.
+In other words, from that command onward, the letter ' \mathfrak{B} ' will be treated as an alphabetic character by LuaT_EX-ja.
+Then, it is natural to have a space between ' \mathfrak{B} ' and 'y' in the output (as the second example in the figure), where the actual output of the first example in the figure does not so.
+This is because ' \mathfrak{B} ' at the input line 2 is considered a Japanese character by LuaT_EX-ja, when LuaT_EX-ja does the decision whether U+FFFFF will be added to the input line 2.